13 Most Sustainable Eco Lodges in Costa Rica

 Near the Corcovado National Park and the Corcovado Jungle, you’ll find a private eco-lodge called the SCP Corcovado Wilderness Lodge.
 The secluded eco-lodge promises an environmentally friendly stay among the residents of the jungle, which means you’ll be completely in sync with nature.
 In fact, you might have a hard time spotting some of its lodges because they’re completely in disguise under the shades of trees by the Pacific Ocean.

 The lodge offers a rustic ambiance and participates in ecotourism.
-By using sustainable materials, introducing waste management and water and energy-saving systems, and completely organic and biodegradable products, the Corcovado Wilderness Lodge is determined to protect the national heritage.
+Corcovado Wilderness Lodge uses sustainable materials, energy-saving systems, and completely organic and biodegradable products.
 And, if you’re looking for an immersive experience, you’ll love the lodge’s animal-friendly tours.

 Lapa Rios Rainforest Lodge